jimmyday12/fitzRoy/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 * This is a new release.

 ## Downstream Dependancies
-I have checked downstream dependancies of `fitzRoy` using `revdepcheck::revdep_check()` and found no problems (https://github.com/jimmyday12/fitzRoy/blob/master/revdep/cran.md)
+There are currently no downstream dependencies for this package